dotnet/docs/docs/core/extensions/dependency-injection-usage.md

 Each `services.Add{LIFETIME}<{SERVICE}>` extension method adds (and potentially configures) services.
 We recommend that apps follow this convention.
 Don't place extension methods in the <xref:Microsoft.Extensions.DependencyInjection?displayProperty=fullName> namespace unless you're authoring an official Microsoft package.
 Extension methods that are defined within the `Microsoft.Extensions.DependencyInjection` namespace:

-- Are displayed in [IntelliSense](/visualstudio/ide/using-intellisense) without requiring additional `using` blocks.
+- Are displayed in [IntelliSense](/visualstudio/ide/using-intellisense) without requiring additional `using` directives.
-- Reduce the number of required `using` statements in the `Program` or `Startup` classes where these extension methods are typically called.
+- Reduce the number of required `using` directives in the `Program` or `Startup` classes where these extension methods are typically called.

 The app: